hezhigang/hezhigang/README.md

 # 🗝️ About Me

-- 🧑‍💻 full-stack Developer
+- 🧑‍💻 Junior Developer
-- 💼 Currently looking for job
+- 💼 Currently, a student in the Application Developer program at [triOS](https://www.trios.com/) College, preparing for an internship

 # 📉 My Stats